 - Select the Create a custom Image option, this will launch the instance without loading any CloudyCluster software

 note, To reboot during software install you will want to remove the following line from the crontab (This is what is disabled by the original checkbox):

 @reboot root /opt/CloudyCluster/srv/CheckIfControlNode.py 2>> /opt/CloudyCluster/logs/CheckIfControlNode.stderr

 Now you can launch the new image from the console (make sure you use a SA with the appropriate permissions)

 Automate The Process

-If you want to be able to automate the process of adding software to the release CloudyCluster AMIs, you can use the builderdash project.
+If you want to automate the process of adding software to the release CloudyCluster AMIs, you can use the builderdash project.
 The Builderdash project was created to provided a build system, that we use internally to build CloudyCluster releases.
 It is open sourced so the same methodology can be used to add Software to the Image.
 The project is available on Github.